 - Near nuclear power plants and reactors, especially after a nuclear accident (for which the public may be informed too late, as was the case in the 1986 accident of Chernobyl).

-- In waste of industries, hospitals (nuclear medicine applications), etc.
+- In the waste industries, hospitals (nuclear medicine applications), etc.

 - In areas with very high altitude (higher levels of cosmic radiation)